 B.A. in Art The Department of Visual Arts offers a major in visual art leading to the Bachelor of Arts degree.
 The purpose is to give students a strong foundation in visual art within the framework of a liberal arts curriculum and to prepare those students planning to pursue graduate studies in studio art.
 The art major is exposed to a wide range of studio experiences and skills and a solid background in the history of art.
 Major emphasis is placed on the fundamentals of drawing and painting.
-In addition, students are required to take, or elect to take, printmaking, digital imaging, photography, sculpture, and ceramics, in addition to a variety of special topics courses regularly added to the curriculum.
+In addition, students are required to take, or elect to take, printmaking, photography, sculpture, and ceramics, in addition to a variety of special topics courses regularly added to the curriculum.
 The rich exposure to art which is available in New York City makes the study of visual arts at Wagner an exceptionally valuable experience.

-Art Major Checklist The student who wants to declare art as a major can do so by visiting the department administrative assistant’s office.
+Art Major Checklist The student who wants to declare art as a major can do so by contacting the department chair and submitting a major declaration form.
 The student will then be assigned an art major advisor within the department.
-The process of becoming a major is complete after the student meets in person with either the Chair of the department or with their new major advisor in order to go over the requirements needed to complete the art major.
+The process of becoming a major is complete after the student meets in person with their new major advisor in order to go over the requirements needed to complete the art major.

 REQUIREMENTS FOR A MAJOR IN ART (B.A.)
 Art Majors will complete 13 units in the following manner:

 I. Core Studio Requirements: 8 units of Art as follows: